-Board Chair Randy Eggenberger is the owner of Wild Wings, LLC, a leading publisher and distributer of wildlife art and home decor products.
+Board Chair Randy Eggenberger is the former owner of Wild Wings, LLC, a leading publisher and distributer of wildlife art and home decor products.
 Randy has served multiple terms on the National Eagle Center’s Board, most recently since 2013.

 Dave KostikVice Chair - Minneapolis, MN